History of South Tyrol: Italianization

 The first forms of opposition to the regime appeared in 1925: a priest, Michael Gamper, opened the first "Katakombenschulen", clandestine schools where teachers taught in German.

 In 1926 the ancient institution of communal autonomy was abolished.
 Throughout Italy the "podestà", appointed by the government, replaced the mayors and had to report to the "prefetti".

 A large industrial zone in Bolzano opened in 1935.
 It was followed by the immigration of many workers and their families from other parts of Italy (mainly from Veneto).

-In this period of oppression, National Socialist propaganda became more and more successful among young South Tyroleans.
+In this period of oppression, National Socialist propaganda became more and more successful among young South Tyroleans, leading in 1934 to the formation of the illegal local Nazi organization of the Völkischer Kampfring Südtirols (VKS).

 German-Italian option agreement

 Adolf Hitler never claimed any part of the Southern Tyrol for his Third Reich, even before the alliance with Benito Mussolini; in fact in Mein Kampf (1924) he claimed that Germans were just a small and irrelevant minority in Southern Tyrol (this definition including also Trentino) and he acknowledged the German portion of Southern Tyrol as a permanent possession of Italy.
 Hitler writes in Book II of Mein Kampf, "But I do not hesitate to declare that, now the dice have fallen, I not only regard a reconquest of the South Tyrol by war as impossible, but that I personally would reject it in the conviction that for this question the flame of national enthusiasm of the whole German people could not be achieved to a degree which would offer the premise for victory."

 In 1939, both dictators in order to solve any further dispute agreed to give the German-speaking population a choice in the South Tyrol Option Agreement: they could emigrate to neighbouring Germany (including annexed Austria) or stay in Italy and accept complete Italianisation.

 The South Tyrolean population was deeply divided.
 Those who wanted to stay (Dableiber) were condemned as traitors; those who left (Optanten), the majority, were defamed as Nazis.
 There was a plan to relocate the Optanten in Crimea (annexed to Greater Germany), but most were resettled in German-annexed Western Poland, where they were expelled or killed after the war.
 Because of the outbreak of World War II, this agreement was only partially carried out.

 In 1939 Mussolini decided to build an Alpine Wall, a military fortification to defend Italy's northern land border.